 I am an abstract painter, and an art historian.
 I grew up in Los Angeles, with prolonged stays in London, Paris, Bonn, Vienna, Florence and Sierra Leone.
 I received my BA from Harvard University, my MA from UCLA and my PhD from Columbia University in New York.
-I also followed a course of training in Academic art at the Accademia N. Simi in Florence, Italy, receiving my Credenziale in figure-drawing there in 1978.
+I also followed a course of classical training in drawing the figure at the Accademia N. Simi in Florence, Italy, receiving my Credenziale in figure-drawing there in 1978.
 I went on to teach at various California State University campuses and at UCLA Extension before taking a tenured position at Southwestern Oklahoma State University in 1997.
-In 2005 I migrated back west, settled in Cedar City, Utah as Southern Utah University’s Professor of Art History.
-In 2011 I was belatedly but blissfully married, to a brilliant and beautiful medical professional, taking on fatherhood, as well, to two talented and charming children.
+In 2005 I migrated back west, settling in Cedar City, Utah as Southern Utah University’s Professor of Art History.
+In 2011 I was belatedly but blissfully married, to a brilliant and beautiful medical professional, taking on parenthood, as well, to two talented and charming children.

 I’ve published a dozen or so papers on various aspects of the transition from traditional to modern art in Europe and America between 1880 and 1920.
-And I’ve been a practicing painter for forty-three years, but my productivity falls neatly into two separate periods: a traditional representational phase that lasted until 1989; and my current work in non-representational modes of expression.
+And I’ve been a practicing painter for forty-three years.
+My productivity as an artist falls neatly into two separate periods: a traditional representational phase that lasted until 1989; and my current work in non-representational modes of expression.
 I am at home in both genres, and I see no good reason for the conflict which some feel persists between them.
 For a survey of my earlier work, much of which is representational, please visit www.andrewmarvick.com.

 For me, painting is a natural and indispensable way of responding to life.
 I see the formal language of art as a universal one, independent of its content.